 2018 UPDATE: Rehabilitation of 2326 Avenue M has been completed.
 The future remains unknown for 2322 Avenue M.

 The former Falstaff Brewery Complex was built in 1895 at the intersections of 33rd and Church Streets.
 Originally, it was one of Adolphus Busch’s regional brewery projects as his company expanded throughout the country.
 Although it changed hands several times, the brewery operated for over eighty years.
 Now vacant, it is one of Galveston’s last standing factories in the Factory District.
-There are advocates pushing for demolition of the complex because of safety concerns.
+There are advocates pushing for the demolition of the complex because of safety concerns.
 The reinforced concrete structure could be rehabilitated into any number of uses and serve as an asset to the neighborhood instead of a hindrance.
 This area has plenty of open space and another demolition would only add to the deserted nature of this block.

-2018 UPDATE: Over the past year, two components of the complex have been rehabilitated for use as long term cruise ship parking and a climate controlled storage facility.
+2018 UPDATE: Over the past year, two components of the complex have been rehabilitated for use as long term cruise ship parking and a climate-controlled storage facility.
 Plans for the oldest portion of the complex are still being determined, but include the possibility of a boutique hotel, gymnasium, and roof-top restaurant.
 GHF continues to work with the developer to encourage revitalization in the area.

 The Michael Martingano Building was built in 1914 with a shoemakers shop on the first floor and the family residence above.
 The building was last rehabilitated in 1988 and currently sits in a state of static disrepair.
-Its unique brick design and construction sets this building apart from the predominantly wood clad Victorian neighborhood.
+Its unique brick design and construction set this building apart from the predominantly wood-clad Victorian neighborhood.
 Located on the far western edge of the East End National Historic Landmark District and surrounded by vacant and semi-vacant buildings that make up the eastern border of the Central Business district, this building lies in a transition area that is still struggling to catch up with the redevelopment seen in the adjacent districts.